acedesci/encode-attend-navigate/README.md

 ## Usage

-- To train a model from scratch (data is generated on the fly):

-Run blocks 1.DataGenerator, 2.Config, 3.Model and 4.Train with the Jupyter Notebook (Neural_Reinforce.ipynb).
+- To train a model from scratch (data is generated on the fly), run blocks 1.DataGenerator, 2.Config, 3.Model and 4.Train with the Jupyter Notebook (Neural_Reinforce.ipynb).
 You could change parameters in the Config block.
 Default parameters should replicate results reported in our paper (2D TSP50).

 - If training is successful, the model will be saved in a "save" folder (file name depends on config) and training statistics will be reported in a "summary" folder.
 To visualize training on tensorboard, run:
 ```
 > tensorboard --logdir=summary
 ```

-- To test a trained model:

-Run block 5.Test with the Jupyter Notebook (Neural_Reinforce.ipynb)
+- To test a trained model, run block 5.Test with the Jupyter Notebook (Neural_Reinforce.ipynb)

 ## What is Combinatorial Optimization ?